Last updated: 05 November 2023 & medically reviewed by Hailey Shafir

 Crack cocaine is produced by taking the base form of cocaine, dissolving it in a combination of water and baking soda, boiling the mixture to separate out the solids, cooling the firm parts, and cutting into smaller chunks known as ‘rocks’.

-Crack (named for the cracking noise made during the production and intake process) is snorted or most commonly smoked through a glass pipe (though sometimes through aluminum foil or other thin metals) in small amounts.
+Crack (named for the cracking noise made during the production process) is snorted or most commonly smoked through a glass pipe (though sometimes through aluminum foil or other thin metals) in small amounts.
 This method of ingestion means the chemicals from crack reach the brain much faster than standard powder cocaine.
 The high from crack is instant, intense, and powerful, though it only lasts a brief time (up to around 15 minutes).

 This relatively short but powerful high often causes the user to chase the sensation, smoking more crack in regular intervals to recapture the sensation.
 This makes crack an incredibly addictive drug and one that is easily abused.
 The repetitive and consistent nature of smoking crack makes it potentially more addictive than powdered cocaine.